WiFi Pineapple - 6th Gen: NANO / TETRA

 {"system":"notifications","action":"listNotifications"}

 This type of authentication is awkward and clumbsy to implement programmatically.
 Because of this, we have added a new way to authenticate with the WiFi Pineapple: API tokens.
 Though API tokens are supported by default, the pineapple is shipped without any valid tokens.
-The process of generating API tokens is simplified by the API Tokens module.
+The process of generating API tokens is simplified by the .
 After a token has been generated, it can be sent as an additional parameter.
 To use an API token, simply add an additional apiToken key to the request body.
 For example, to add a notification, one could send the following JSON request:

 {